 Fjord Tour to Mostraumen

-The boat had two decks – the bottom one inside and an outdoor one up top.
-The weather was reasonably nice, so we grabbed some seats up top before they all filled up and they did fill up quickly.
+Our fjord tour boat had two decks – the bottom one inside and an outdoor one up top.
+The weather was reasonably nice, so we grabbed some seats up top before they all filled up.

-Once we left the Bergen harbor and as we got deeper into the fjord, it became more wild and less populated.
-The settlements we did see were very picturesque, either farms or very small villages.
-We saw several large waterfalls and even pulled up to one so they could get some water for everyone to try.
+Once we left the Bergen harbor and got deeper into the fjord, it became more wild and less populated.
+The waterfront settlements were very picturesque, either farms or very small villages.
+We saw several large waterfalls and they even pulled up to one so they could get some water for everyone to try.

-The kids had fun, but 3 hours was still a bit long for their attention span.
+The kids had fun, but a 3-hour fjord tour was still a bit long for their attention span.
 As we neared the halfway point, we grabbed seats inside just before the ship turned around to beat the rush.

 It was nice to have this option as the kids were happy to get warmed up.
 We simply took turns going back out onto the deck to enjoy the scenery.